mongodb-partners/AppModernization_Amplify_AppSync_with_MongoDB_Atlas_Vector_Search/question-answers/README.md

 # Atlas Vector Search and AWS AI ML

 ## Introduction
-This repository contain sophisticated document application.
+This repository contain sophisticated document search application.
 This applications is designed using AWS technologies and advanced machine learning models.
 They provide intuitive UIs for user interaction and leverage AWS Amplify, AppSync, and Lambda for backend processing.

 ### Technologies Used
 - AWS Amplify with Angular